Swiss2309/Cloack_Room_Soccer_Prizes_Index/README.md

 Moreover it provides a ***"Prominence Score"*** of the collected players based on a formula (Prominence is a function with *"Prizes Index"* and *"Age"* in the nomiator and *"Age"* squared in the denominator - as a probabilistic pattern or expression with additional factors in the formula and associated variables as well)  that uses both their *"Age"* and aforementioned Palmares a.k.a *"Prizes Index"*.

-Machine Learning techniques (*I know it can be simplified in saying - Statistical i/o ML - but I need to show off a bit like everyone else nowadays*) have been applied to the function to opimize it so that the final prominence is having a very low variance; i.e ˜ 1/1000)
+Machine Learning techniques (*I know it can be simplified in saying - Statistical i/o ML - but I need to show off a bit like everyone else nowadays*) have been applied to the function to opimize it so that the final prominence is having a very low variance; i.e ˜ 1/1000 between the first and the second)

 # Scope and source of collected Data